 A. Great Statue of Buddha in Seiryuji Temple

-There is the Great Statue of Buddha, the tallest seated bronze statue of Buddha in Japan in Seiryuji Temple in the suburbs of Aomori City.
+There is the Great Statue of Buddha, the tallest seated bronze statue of Buddha in Japan at Seiryuji Temple in the suburbs of Aomori City.
 Its characteristic is that the Buddha wears a crown on his head and makes a Zen meditation hand gesture.
 There are also a five-storied pagoda and a dry landscape garden on the premises.

 B. Nebuta Museum Warasse

 Here you can see big 'Nebuta' lantern floats made of paper and wire with lots of light bulbs inside.
 The pictures often depict the heroes of old Japanese and Chinese historical events.
-The Nebuta Festival is held from August 2 to 7 and attracts more than 3 million visitors from home and abroad.
+The Nebuta Festival is held from August 2 to 7 and attracts nearly 3 million visitors from home and abroad.

 C. Hakkoda Ropeway